vasquezr8/sqlalchemy-challenge/README.md

 5. **Station Analysis**: I performed a station analysis to calculate the total number of stations, find the most-active stations, and retrieve temperature observation data for the most-active station.

-6. **Closed the Session**: Remembering to close my session at the end of my notebook.

-### Part 2: Designed My Climate App
+## Part 2: Designed My Climate App

 After completing the initial analysis, I designed a Flask API based on the queries developed.
 Here's how I designed the Flask routes: